rohitk063/Rohit_Kumar_Kaliyar--Hierarchical-clustering/Hierarchical clustering.md

 ## Examples
 ## Applications
--Biology: taxonomy of living things: kingdom, phylum, class, order, family, genus and species -Information retrieval: document clustering
+-[Biology:] -taxonomy of living things: kingdom, phylum, class, order, family, genus and species -[Information retrieval]: -document clustering
--Land use: Identification of areas of similar land use in an earth observation database
--Marketing: Help marketers discover distinct groups in their customer bases, and then use this knowledge to develop targeted    marketing programs
+-[Land use]: -Identification of areas of similar land use in an earth observation database -[Marketing:] -Help marketers discover distinct groups in their customer bases, and then use this knowledge to develop targeted    marketing programs
 -City-planning: Identifying groups of houses according to their house type, value, and geographical location -Earth-quake studies: Observed earth quake epicenters should be clustered along continent faults
 -Climate: understanding earth climate, find patterns of atmospheric and ocean